HugoChambert/MANIFEST/README.md

 ## Support

-For questions or issues with the flight manifest system, contact Southern Airways Flight Operations.
+For questions or issues with the flight manifest system, contact your flight operations team.

 ---

-**Note**: This system is for operational use by authorized Southern Airways personnel only.
+**Note**: This system is for operational use by authorized personnel only.
 All weight and balance calculations should be verified by qualified pilots before flight.